CARES Act: Higher Education Emergency Relief Fund

 The following information is provided to comply with the Department of Education’s CARES Act Reporting requirements.

-- Eligible students were notified of fund availability via mailed Cares Adjustment Letters that were sent to students at their home address based on eligibility.
+7. Eligible students will be notified of fund availability via a mailed Cares Adjustment Letters that were sent to students at their home address based on eligibility.